Significant financial resources will be needed to help developing countries deal with climate change.

-The EU remains committed to contributing its fair share towards the developed countries’ goal of jointly making available USD 100 billion per year by 2020 to support developing countries.
+The EU remains committed to contributing towards the developed countries’ goal of jointly mobilising from different sources USD 100 billion per year by 2020 to support developing countries.

 As part of the Paris Agreement, this goal was extended until 2025, prior to which a new collective goal will be set.

-The funding will come from a wide variety of public and private, bilateral and multilateral, and alternative sources of finance in the context of meaningful mitigation action and transparent implementation by developing countries.
+The funding will come from a wide variety of sources – public and private, bilateral and multilateral, and alternative sources of finance – in the context of meaningful mitigation action and transparent implementation by developing countries.

 The EU is calling for emerging economies to also contribute in line with their respective capabilities and responsibilities.

-EU Member States have pledged nearly half of the fund's resources: USD 4.7 billion.
+Since 2014, it has gathered pledges worth USD 10.3 billion.
+EU Member States have pledged nearly half of these: USD 4.8 billion.

 The EU's approach is twofold:

-For example, the EU and Member States have since 2007 established a number of blending facilities that combine grant funding with loans and cover different regions.
+For example, the EU and Member States have established a number of blending facilities that combine grant funding with loans, covering different regions.